Johnny1111111/Java/README.md

 3. A feature that allows the players to take turns rolling the dice.
 The players should be prompted to enter a command.
 Entering the “roll” command should cause the result of a two dice roll to displayed on the board panel and reported in the log panel.
 The dice should be generated randomly.
 (Done.
 Checked on Nov.19.2022)

+4. A feature whereby a “quit” command causes termination of the program.
+(Done.
+Checked on Nov.20.2022)